Seeing The Roman Colosseum In Rome

 Stories such as criminals being dressed in wings and catapulted across the arena to recreate the Greek myth of Icarus flying too close to the sun, make it hard to tell.

-But the Colosseum is a place that’s been restored and cared for since its erection, with many renovations happening between then and now.
-The Colosseum may not be what it once was (thankfully.
-I’m pretty sure population numbers would decrease drastically if it was!).
+But regardless of how you choose to explore, the Colosseum is a place that’s been restored and cared for since its erection, with many renovations happening between then and now.
+The Colosseum may not be what it once was (thankfully, I’m pretty sure population numbers would decrease drastically if it was!).
 But it’s still interesting to walk around and study the engineering which made this place possible.

-I felt weird about being there.
-I always do when visiting places which caused so much death.
+I always feel strange visiting places which have caused so much death.
 And the Colosseum spilt blood for centuries.
 Using people’s mortality as entertainment.
 But one thing’s for sure, the Roman Colosseum is no longer a place of death.
 It’s a place brimming with life as thousands of visitors visit each hour—and if you want to be one of them my advice is as follows:

 As mentioned above, you not only get to skip the majority of the queue, but you get access to elements others aren’t able to.

-There’s lots of walking to be done, and yano, comfort is important.
+There’s lots of walking to be done, and your feet will thank you.

 Hot weather and dense crowds are a recipe for disaster, so you should stay well hydrated!
 Possibly also take a hat to help keep you cool.
-I say possibly because I did and this happened:
+I say possibly, because sometimes the wind is annoying.